(* *********************************************************************** *)

 Normalising goals

-We also provide a tactic to normalise terms modulo AC.
+We also provide the tactics aac_normalise and aac_normalise_all to normalise terms modulo AC.
 This normalisation is the one we use internally.

 Section AAC_normalise.